Polesia – unique, wild, and untouched

 Full of life

 Natural and wild rivers lie at Polesia’s heart – the Bug in Poland, Dnieper in Ukraine, and the 750 km-long Pripyat, one of Europe’s most pristine rivers.
 The altitude across the remarkable 186,000 km2 region never varies by more than 150 meters.
 Meandering rivers, tributaries, and oxbows shape a labyrinth of wetlands, peatlands, forests, islands, swamps, bogs, marshes, and lakes that are home to some of the most biodiverse and culturally rich parts of Europe.
 The floodplains also mitigate floods, clean air, and are a major carbon store.
-Polesia is home to local communities, whose culture and lifestyle is adapted to the extraordinary environment.
+Polesia is home to local communities, whose culture and lifestyle are adapted to the extraordinary environment.

 An amazing biodiversity